Kitchen Cabinet Painting in Southampton

 Material and Condition

 Factory-sprayed MDF in good condition is faster to prepare than solid wood with multiple old paint layers.
-Heavily worn surfaces require more preparation time.
+Heavily worn or damaged surfaces ask for more preparation time.
+Larger kitchen (25 or more units, or where existing finish needs full stripping): £1,500 to £2,500.

 Profile Complexity